What's it like when the person you're caring for becomes a St Luke's patient? Families and carers are important to us too.

 With the consent of your loved one, you'll be able to take part in discussions and choices about their care.
 We'll also arrange for you to see and speak to medical staff whenever necessary.

-If the person you care for is a day patient attending our Therapies and Rehabilitation Centre, you'll have opportunities to visit the centre and find out for yourself about the treatments we provide there.
+If the person you care for is a day patient attending our Active Intervention Centre, you'll have opportunities to visit the centre and find out for yourself about the treatments we provide there.

 If at any point the person you're caring for becomes an in-patient, you can help look after them while they're in the hospice, if this is what you both want.